 Wooden doors, floors and furniture can be transformed by the simple chalky tones of liming wax.
 Liming has long been used as a traditional finish on exposed timbers, floorboards and furniture.
 Applied to exteriors it offers some protection against the weather and is believed to discourage attack from wood-boring insects.
-Inside the home, limed wood has mild antiseptic properties so was favoured for hygienic reasons.

 This age-old technique has a pleasing look when used on open-grained wood such as oak and oregon pine; it's not so effective with pine.
 Interesting effects can be created on soft woods that may be colour-washed or stained before to achieve more of a contrast.
 Or, you could mix pigment into the lime wax for even more distinctive effects – the permutations are endless.

 Natural wood floors finished with liming wax are lighter in colour and easier to maintan than floors left unfinished.

 Limed oak cabinets in a kitchen are an alternative to stains, sealer, varnish and paint.
 Liming allows you to lighten or update kitchen cabinets without drastic measures.

 YOU WILL NEED:

 To start liming, wood must be clean, dry and grease-free, and existing finishes completely removed.